JackKelly/JackKelly.github.io/_posts/2024-04-17-using-computing-to-fix-climate-change-part2.md

 categories: [open climate fix, machine learning, climate change mitigation, software engineering]
 ---

 Four years ago, I wrote a blog post on [Using computing to fix climate change](2019-10-03-using-computing-to-fix-climate-change).
 Since then, I've learnt a lot!
 So I thought I'd write a follow-on to that blog post.
 Compared to my old blog post, this new blog post is more philosophical, and less practical.
-So, if you want practical advice, then please check my previous blog post!
+So, if you want practical advice, then please check my previous blog post.

 ## Who is this blog post for?